Standard Errors for Calibrated Parameters: Empirical applications

-The top row of \cref{tab:appl_hank_estim} shows the parameter estimates obtained by using a diagonal weight matrix with $W_{jj}=1/\hat{\sigma}_j^2$.
-The Taylor rule coefficient on inflation is estimated to be 1.41 with a large standard error.
-The Phillips curve is positively sloped but statistically insignificant at conventional significance levels.
-The TFP growth process is estimated to be close to white noise, while the monetary disturbance process has some persistence.
+\paragraph{Results.} The top row of \cref{tab:appl_hank_estim} shows the parameter estimates obtained by using a diagonal weight matrix with $W_{jj}=1/\hat{\sigma}_j^2$.\footnote{We run gradient-based numerical optimizations from 100 different starting values and report the overall optimum.
+One vector of starting values equals the posterior mode estimates $\hat{\theta}_i^\text{ABRS}$ from \citet[Table F.III]{Auclert2020} \alert{where possible (including setting the AR2 coefficient for the monetary disturbance to zero as assumed therein), supplemented by parameters implying that TFP growth is white noise with standard deviation equal to the contemporaneous response of TFP to a TFP shock reported by \citet{Chang2021}.} The 99 other starting values are simulated uniformly at random from intervals of the form $[0,2\hat{\theta}_i^\text{ABRS}]$, or $[-0.99,0.99]$ in the case of AR1 coefficients.} The Taylor rule coefficient on inflation is estimated to slightly exceed 1.
+The slope of the Phillips curve is positive but statistically insignificant at conventional significance levels.
+The TFP growth process is estimated to be close to white noise (i.e., the \emph{level} of TFP is close to a random walk, as commonly assumed in the literature), while the monetary disturbance process has a half-life of about 2 quarters.

 \cref{fig:appl_hank_irf} compares the model-implied and empirical impulse responses, at the parameter estimates discussed in the previous paragraph.
 We see that the model-implied impulse responses of output to a monetary shock are too small in magnitude relative to the data at the 2- and 8-quarter horizons, while the opposite is true for the responses of the price level with respect a monetary shock.
+Moreover, the model fails to generate nontrivial dynamics in the fraction of low-wage earners in response to a TFP shock.
 To test whether these disparities are too large to be explained by statistical noise, we conduct the over-identification test proposed in \cref{sec:test_overid}.
 The vertical error bars in \cref{fig:appl_hank_irf} show the 90\% confidence intervals for the \emph{differences} between model-implied and empirical moments, centered at the empirical moments for visual convenience.
-We see that none of the model-implied impulse responses fall outside their respective intervals, meaning that we cannot reject the validity of each moment individually.
-The joint test of the validity of all $p=23$ moments also does not reject at the 10\% level.\footnote{The test statistic equals $\hat{\mathscr{T}}=21.57$, while the critical value equals $\widehat{\text{cv}}_n=58.12$.
-Our choice of $\hat{S}$ follows the suggestion in the remark below \cref{thm:test}.}
+Three of the model-implied impulse responses for the fraction of low-wage earners fall outside their respective intervals, though only marginally so.
+While this points to misspecification of either the structural model or the reduced-form VAR models used to generate the empirical impulse responses, we note that the \emph{joint} test of the validity of all $p=23$ moments does not reject at the 10\% level.\footnote{The test statistic in \cref{fn:test_overid_joint} equals 24.58 with critical value 56.99.}